Subhasinipaul5/TaskMangement/README.md

 # ⚡ TaskFlow — Task Management Application

 A full-stack task management app with Admin & User panels, real-time charts, messaging, and profile photos.
+# TaskMangement
+Developed a Task Management System that enables users to create, update, organize, and track tasks efficiently.
+The application features task categorization, status management, and a user-friendly interface to improve productivity and workflow management.

 ## 🗂️ Project Structure
 taskapp/